-2. Targeted and localized vegetation removal areas exceeding the following contiguous feet of channel length for each Discharger will require Project Specific Notification:
+- 2. Targeted and localized vegetation removal areas exceeding the following contiguous feet of channel length for each Discharger will require Project Specific Notification: - a.

-- a.
 Napa County Flood Control District: 100 contiguous feet of channel length; - b.
 San Mateo County: 150 linear feet of channel length for maintenance at crossings or other features or to provide access to maintenance sites; - c.
-Contra Costa County Flood Control District: Up to 4,200 linear feet of channel length for mowing grass and trimming cattails along engineered flood control channels; and - d.
-Sonoma County Water Agency: 100 contiguous feet of channel length. - 3.
+Contra Costa County Flood Control District: Up to 4,200 linear feet of channel length for mowing grass and trimming cattails along engineered flood control channels; - d.
+Sonoma County Water Agency: 100 contiguous feet of channel length; - e.
+Midpen: Up to 9,000 linear feet of stream channel, and not more than 120 linear feet per site, for tree trimming and pruning; - f.
+Marin County Flood Control District: Up to 2,800 contiguous linear feet within concrete engineered flood control channels; up to 800 linear feet within an earthen engineered flood control channel; up to 600 linear feet within a natural channel; and - g.
+City of Livermore: The total area in combination with the other temporary and permanent impacts shall not exceed a total of 1.5 acres over 5 years. - 3.
 Vegetation management and replanting shall be conducted in a manner that maximizes the functions of the vegetation, including shading the stream, stabilizing channel banks, erosion and sediment control, and providing in-stream habitat while addressing public safety and land management responsibilities, including visibility, access, and fire management. - 4.
 The Dischargers shall describe how proposed vegetation management activities meet maintenance channel objectives for that reach in the ANR.
-Selection and prioritization of vegetation management activities shall consider channel capacity conditions, hydraulic constrictions, channel dimensions, roughness objectives, reach-specific vegetation templates, public safety, and land management responsibilities, such as visibility, access, and fire management. - 5.
-Vegetation management activities shall be conducted, as described in the Manuals, in a manner that ensures that the work is effective and avoids, minimizes, and compensates for potential environmental impacts. - 6.
+Selection and prioritization of vegetation management activities shall consider channel capacity conditions, hydraulic constrictions, channel dimensions, roughness objectives, reach-specific vegetation templates, public safety, and land management responsibilities, such as visibility, access, and fire management.

+- 5. Vegetation management activities shall be conducted, as described in the Manuals, in a manner that ensures that the work is effective and avoids, minimizes, and compensates for potential environmental impacts. - 6.
 Vegetation management activities shall not adversely impact the riparian zone, shade, canopy coverage, or habitat. - 7.
 Overall impacts of vegetation management activities shall improve beneficial uses. - 8.
 The Dischargers shall follow the Bay Friendly Landscape Guidelines, or its equivalent, to minimize the use of herbicides to the maximum extent practicable. - 9.
 The Dischargers shall maintain coverage and comply with the State Water Board's Statewide General National Pollutant Discharge Elimination System (NPDES) Permit for Residual Aquatic Pesticides Discharges to Waters of the United States from Algae and Aquatic Weed Control Applications (General Permit No. CAG990005; Water Quality Order No. 2013-0002-DWQ, as amended, and as may be reissued).